grace-notes/website/contents/topics/jewish-religious-system.md

 ---
-title: Jewish Religious System
+title: "Jewish Religious System"
+pdf: "jewishreligioussystem.pdf"
+tableofcontents: true
 template: topic.jade
 ---

-**Jewish Religious System 8**

-**The Jewish Religious System
-Scribes, Pharisees, Sadducees, the Sanhedrin, the Talmud**
+**The Jewish Religious System: Scribes, Pharisees, Sadducees, the Sanhedrin, the Talmud**

 The religious life of the Jews in the time of Christ was controlled by the members of the Jewish priesthood, composed of the high priest and